Coronavirus (COVID-19) support is available to businesses from the Government

 This includes self-employed people.

-This scheme was announced on 27 April 2020 and will be available from 4 May 2020; more information will be available over the next few days.
+This scheme was announced on 27 April 2020 and will be available from 4 May 2020.

 Coronavirus Business Interruption Loan Scheme